-Issues in Pointe Coupee following inclement weather
+Problems in Pointe Coupee after storm

 Parents and schools should expect students arriving to campus on school buses to be late this morning.

-In addition, the Sheriff's Department says La Hwy 411 (Maringouin Road East) is closed due to a downed tree with power lines wrapped into it.
+In addition, the Sheriff's Department says La.
+Hwy.
+411, which is also called Maringouin Road East, is closed due to a downed tree with power lines wrapped into it.

 Trending News

-Vehicles can travel from US 190 to LeBeau Street & from Maringouin Road East to Jack Torres Road.
+Vehicles can travel from US 190 to LeBeau Street and from Maringouin Road East to Jack Torres Road.
 All other traffic should use an alternate route.

 More News